ManagedKube/kubernetes-common-services/kubernetes/flux/releases/civo/README.md

 * Nginx-ingress
 * external-dns - doesn't support the Civo's DNS
 * cert-manager - doesnt't support the Civo's DNS - HTTP01 validation will probably work

+For DNS, you can use another clouds DNS like AWS Route53 or GCP Cloud DNS.